vmware/terraform-provider-nsxt/README.md

 # terraform-provider-nsxt
 This repository contains the NSX Terraform provider for VMware NSX-T.

 NSX is the VMware network and security virtualization platform.
-More more infomration on the NSX product please visit the [NSX Product Page](https://www.vmware.com/products/nsx.html)
+More more information on the NSX product please visit the [NSX Product Page](https://www.vmware.com/products/nsx.html)

-Documenation on the NSX plaform can be found on the [NSX Documenatation page](https://docs.vmware.com/en/VMware-NSX-T/index.html)
+Documentation on the NSX platform can be found on the [NSX Documentation page](https://docs.vmware.com/en/VMware-NSX-T/index.html)

 # Overview